POST's Parliamentary Academic Fellowship Scheme - Directed Call

 We encourage flexible ways of working, this should be discussed with the parliamentary host at interview.

 How is the scheme funded?

-Fellowships (time, teaching cover, travel, subsistence, accommodation and any other associated expenses) will be funded by funding streams from research institutions or research funders.
-Funding should be sought by the applicant and confirmed prior to submission of the application.
-The funding source must be stated in the application, along with confirmation of approval from the budget holder.
 It is expected that funding will mainly come from impact funding sources such as Research Council Impact Acceleration Awards or specific university impact budgets.
 Applicants may also seek funding from other research organisations or funders, for example research networks, charitable funding, learned society funding, or professional association funding.
 Fellowships may not be funded with private funding or funding from industry.

 How is the scheme administered?

-Please direct all queries to Dr Laura Webb, Knowledge Exchange Manager, KEU, POST: firstname.lastname@example.org.
+For any questions, please contact Dr Laura Webb, Knowledge Exchange Manager, KEU, POST: firstname.lastname@example.org.